Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 * linguistics and cognitive science
 * structured data and research infrastructure

-This is **language infrastructure**.
+This is language work, technical work, and support work at the same time.

 ## The Current Problem

-The system is real and globally used, but structurally fragile:
+The system is real and globally used, but the current support structure is still fragile:

-* continuity depends on too few people
+* maintenance depends on too few people
-* infrastructure is maintained without institutional backing
+* important public resources are maintained without enough institutional backing
 * research integration is limited by lack of formal structure
 * long-term preservation is at risk

-This is a classic case of:
+This is a classic case of important infrastructure that already exists but still lacks enough long-term support.

-> important infrastructure without durable institutional support

 ## The Opportunity